-Alarm Views: This is an option to view the alarms based on a particular DB server (Monitor) by selecting them from the respective combo box.
+Alarm Views: This is an option to view the alarms based on a particular SQL Server (Monitor) by selecting them from the respective combo box.

 Alarms for traps: Traps received via SNMP Trap Listener can be seen here.
 Also, the other unsolicitated traps can be viewed here.